-This degree apprenticeship in Applied Biomedical Science has been mapped to both the QAA benchmark statement for Biomedical Science (2019) and the Level 6 Healthcare Science Practitioner degree apprenticeship standard.
+The degree apprenticeship in Biological Sciences programme has been mapped to both the QAA benchmark statement for Biosciences and the Level 6 degree apprenticeship in Laboratory Science (Life Sciences) standard.
 This ensures the quality and appropriate content of the programme of study.
-You will study the modules for the programme whilst enrolled as an apprentice at York St John University in a part time pattern, based on 20% 'off the job' model, to be agreed with your laboratory and work-based supervisor / manager, but primarily based on day release.
+You will study the modules for the programme whilst enrolled as an apprentice at York St John University in a part time pattern, based on 20% 'off the job' model, to be agreed with your company laboratory and work based supervisor / manager.

-For this programme, bespoke laboratory facilities support extensive laboratory experience in small student groups.
+For this programme, bespoke laboratory facilities have been developed to support extensive laboratory experience in small student groups.
 Your laboratory competency will be developed from many practical classes plus supported open learning activities and extensive laboratory experience in the workplace.
-You will also have online learning activities both within modules and also as part of extra-curricular self-development, which you will record in an electronic portfolio that can be presented at your end point assessment.
-In addition, embedded professional development and reflective practice, an individual level 6 research project (and written report) plus completion of your vocational competence evaluation log will integrate your work-based learning.
-Through your taught modules, you will develop thorough and detailed knowledge and understanding of the biology of disease at the tissue, cellular and molecular level.
+You will also have online learning activities both within modules and also as part of extra-curricular self-development, which you will record in an electronic portfolio that can be presented to current employers.
+In addition, embedded professional development and reflective practice, an individual level 6 research project (and written report) and relevant work-related laboratory experience plus completion of your vocational competence evaluation log will enhance your employability.
+You will develop thorough and detailed knowledge and understanding of the biology of disease at the tissue, cellular and molecular level.

 You will have collaborative learning experiences at each level of study from academic tutorials, workshops and case studies.
 In all levels of study, you will have interaction with Biomedical Science practitioners and other professionals from a range of careers and "live briefs" in several modules.
-The degree apprenticeship in Applied Biomedical Science has also been designed to develop you within the following three themes: Academic development and critical thinking (through learner autonomy, critical thinking, information literacy, research and enquiry); Employability and professionalism (though self-awareness and management, communication, collaboration, life-long learning, professional values, digital literacy); and Inclusivity (through social responsibility, global citizenship and ethics).
-These themes are developed throughout the programme and will be further enhanced by completion of the behaviours evaluation log that you will also undertake during your studies.
+The degree apprenticeship in Biological Sciences has also been designed to develop you within the following three themes: Academic development and critical thinking (through learner autonomy, critical thinking, information literacy, research and enquiry); Employability and professionalism (though self-awareness and management, communication, collaboration, life-long learning, professional values, digital literacy); and Inclusivity (through social responsibility, global citizenship and ethics).
+These themes are developed throughout the programme and will be further enhanced by the work-based learning and log book completion that you will also undertake during your studies.
+You will complete two gateway assessments as part of your degree apprenticeship, facilitated in the workplace laboratory.
+Once you have completed all modules (360 credits), you will also undertake a work based end point assessment (EPA) which will take place during the last 3 months of the apprenticeship and will comprise of a review of behaviours evaluation log; a presentation of a workplace synoptic project; a vocational competence discussion and a scenario case study.